aspose-cells/Aspose.Cells-Products/cells/en/net/merger/merge-xlsx-to-mht/_index.md

 {{% blocks/products/pf/agp/content h2="How to Merge XLSX to MHT File Using C#" %}}

- In order to merge XLSX to MHT file, we’ll use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use document manipulation and merging API for C# platform.
+ In order to merge XLSX to MHT file, we will use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use document manipulation and merging API for C# platform.